 5 smart ways to encourage impulse buys in your store

-• Optimize store layout to make it easy for customers to find the categories they want.
+• Optimize the store layout to make it easy for them to find the categories they want.

-• Analyze shopper behavior to understand which parts of the shop customers spend most time in and display impulse items there.
+• Analyze shopper behavior to understand which parts of the store customers spend the most time in and display impulse items there.

 • Display relevant items and accessories close to top-sellers – for example, cosmetic purses next to best-selling cosmetics, or phone cases beside the smartphone display.